benjaminskarding/benjaminskarding/README.md

 # Hi.
 I'm Ben.

-I'm a Web Developer with a passion for creating aesthetically pleasing and functional applications.
+I'm a Web Developer with a passion for creating aesthetically pleasing and optimized applications.

 ## Skills
 - Design